 At Brunel we constantly review the waste we generate in an effort to continuously improve our recycling capabilities and reduce our negative impact on the environment.

-To accommodate the University’s ethos of continuous improvement, new objectives and targets have been set within BUL's Waste Management Plan 2022-25 (.pdf download) with the aim to acheive a 60% recycling percentage by 2025.
+To accommodate the University’s ethos of continuous improvement, objectives and targets have been set within BUL's Waste Management Plan 2022-25 (.pdf download) with the aim to achieve a 60% recycling percentage by 2025.

-The Site Services Department continues to introduce recycling initiatives, some example initiatives are presented below.
+The Site Services Department oversees the waste management operations at Brunel and continues to introduce recycling initiatives, some example initiatives are presented below.

 Halls waste